mutazkabashi/api_monitor/README.md

 _Run the following commands:_

-Step1: Execute the sql script file (kry.sql) to create the database schema;
+Step1: Execute the sql script file (Database_schema.sql) to create the database schema;

 NOTE:- database username=root and password=root or you should change the username and password in src/main/resources/META-INF/persistence.xml